julielinx/julielinx.github.io/_posts/2020-04-07-16_model_eval_and_mathjax.md

 Several of these items are processing/pipeline challenges.
 Once I've worked out how to do cross-validation, what kinds of stratification are available, and the best way to put them (plus pre-processing) into a pipeline, those items will be complete.

-The other items, ie the evaluation metrics, I plan to run on multiple datasets to help develop a more intuitive understanding of the metric, when it's helpful, and exactly what it's telling me.
+The other items, i.e. the evaluation metrics, I plan to run on multiple datasets to help develop a more intuitive understanding of the metric, when it's helpful, and exactly what it's telling me.

 While I plan on working on visualizing the effects of training size and hyperparameters, I don't plan on addressing changing those parameters or doing any parameter fine turning / re-evaluation of the results.
 Improving the effectiveness of model predictions will be it's own series of entries.
 I anticipate deep dives into different algorithms will be part of this process, which will be too extensive to include in this series of entries.